Vilijan/NFTMarketplace/TutorialExplanation.md

 After successful deployment of the application, the admin first needs to call the `initialize_escrow` method in order to setup the stateless contract which will be responsible for transferring the NFT.
 We achieve this by setting up the address of the stateless smart contract as the [clawback address](https://developer.algorand.org/docs/reference/transactions/#asset-clawback-transaction) of the NFT.

 In order to have persistent logic in the application, we make the NFT frozen as well.
 This removes the ability from the user to be able to send the NFT to an arbitrary address.
-One way to remove this constraint would be to add a `gift` method in the `NFTMarketplaceASC1` smart contract, which will allow the `asa_owner` to be able to send the NFT for free anyone.
-I haven't implemented this features so I leave this as an exercise for you :)
+One way to remove this constraint would be to add a `gift` method in the `NFTMarketplaceASC1` smart contract, which will allow the `asa_owner` to be able to send the NFT for free to anyone.
+I haven't implemented this feature so I leave this as an exercise for you :)

 When we call this method, we want to check whether all the properties in the NFT are as we expect them to be.

 - We don't want the NFT to have a manager address.
-With this requirement we remove the possibility for changing the clawback address of the NFT once the escrow has been initialized in the application.
+With this requirement we remove the possibility for changing the clawback address of the NFT.
+We want the clawback address to be constant because we use and store it in the stateful smart contract.
 - We check whether the clawback address of the NFT is the equal to the escrow address which we pass as an argument.
 - We want the NFT to be frozen.
-If this wasn't the case, one would be able to send the NFT to some address while the `asa_owner` state variable would not get changed in the application.
+If this wasn't the case, one would be able to send the NFT to some address while the `asa_owner` state variable would not get changed.

+In the code below I use the AssetParam group of expressions, you can read more about it on the official [PyTeal documentation]().

 ```python
  def initialize_escrow(self, escrow_address):